drawingjourney/drawingjourney.github.io/_posts/2016-06-07-bella-lo-interview.md

 {: .caption }
 Watercolor Animals by Bella Lo

-Now the really silly sounding part---bear with me---the "!@#$ it" moment was when I watched Shia Labeouf's infamous ["JUST DO IT"](https://www.youtube.com/watch?v=ZXsQAXx_ao0) video.
+Now the really silly sounding part --- bear with me --- the "!@#$ it" moment was when I watched Shia Labeouf's infamous ["JUST DO IT"](https://www.youtube.com/watch?v=ZXsQAXx_ao0) video.
 I had heard my friends talking about it, people referenced it a lot and I thought